What are the recommendations for isolation for a positive COVID-19 person?

 What is the definition of a close contact?

 If you had contact with someone who has been diagnosed with COVID-19 (at home, work, school, or anywhere else), you may be at risk of infection.
-Follow these recommendations for 14 days after your last close contact with someone with COVID-19 even if you test negative during this period.
 It is important to self-quarantine and self-monitor to protect yourself, your family, and your community.
 Anyone who has been exposed to COVID-19 is encouraged to get tested.

 You are a "close contact" if any of the following situations happened while you spent time with the person with COVID-19, even if they didn't have symptoms: